-Camila Cabello Responded To Fifth Harmony’s VMA Diss & She’s Not Happy
+Camila Cabello Responds To That Fifth Harmony Diss & She's Definitely Not Happy

 Anyone who’s ever been on the outs with their buds knows that friendship drama can be the worst.
 After all, there’s no one who can hurt you more than your besties.
 And if the drama is playing out on a public stage, it’s probably so, so much worse.
 For proof, see Camila Cabello’s response to Fifth Harmony’s VMAs diss.
 Honestly, it’s giving me major drama flashbacks.